-- f details as to primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from the primary and alternate colours of the field players' shirts. - 3.5 If applicable and required, the Team Entry Form must be accompanied by a completed Age Verification Form and supporting Age Verification Documents in respect of each player named on the Team Entry Form, as set out in the FIH Athlete Eligibility Regulations.
+- e details as to primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from each other and must not include any colours of the field players' shirts. - 3.6 If applicable and required, the Team Entry Form must be accompanied by a completed Age Verification Form and supporting Age Verification Documents in respect of each player named on the Team Entry Form, as set out in the FIH Athlete Eligibility Regulations.
 The FIH may at any time require players to undergo age determination tests to confirm their eligibility to play in a competition.
-Any player who fails such a test, or who refuses or fails without compelling justification to submit to such test, or evades such test, shall be excluded from the competition, and proceedings may be brought before the FIH Disciplinary Commissioner seeking further sanctions against the player, and/or his/her team/National Association, and/or any official complicit in his or her breach of the competition eligibility requirements, as appropriate. - 3.6 In the event that a tournament is played at the same time as another tournament at the same venue, the Team Manager named in the Team Entry Form must be a different Team Manager named in the Team Entry Form for that other tournament. - 3.7 The Organising Committee must hand a copy of all entry forms to the Technical Delegate upon his / her arrival at the venue. - 3.8 Notification in writing of any amendment to an entry form must be delivered by the Team Manager to the Technical Delegate not later than 12:00 (local time) on the day before the first match of the tournament or at the Event Briefing Meeting, whichever is the later, provided that a team may not replace any player who was named on the Team Entry Form and subsequently suspended by the Technical Delegate for a breach of the Code of Conduct.
+Any player who fails such a test, or who refuses or fails without compelling justification to submit to such test, or evades such test, shall be excluded from the competition, and proceedings may be brought before the FIH Disciplinary Commissioner seeking further sanctions against the player, and/or his/her team/National Association, and/or any official complicit in his or her breach of the competition eligibility requirements, as appropriate. - 3.7 In the event that a tournament is played at the same time as another tournament at the same venue, the Team Manager named in the Team Entry Form must be a different Team Manager named in the Team Entry Form for that other tournament. - 3.8 Notification in writing of any amendment to an entry form must be delivered by the Team Manager to the Technical Delegate not later than 12:00 (local time) on the day before the first match of the tournament or before the end of the Event Briefing Meeting, whichever is the later, provided that a team may not replace any player who was named on the Team Entry Form and subsequently suspended by the Technical Delegate for a breach of the Code of Conduct.
 Any such notification must be accompanied by a completed Age Verification Form and supporting Age Verification Documents in respect of each player who is being added to the Team Entry Form, as set out in the FIH Athlete Eligibility Regulations.
-No further amendments will be accepted after the deadline concerned. - 3.9 In the event of withdrawal of one or more teams, the participation of a replacement team(s) is: - to be approved by the FIH in the case of an invitational tournament; - the prerogative of the FIH in any other case.
+No further amendments will be accepted after the deadline concerned. - 3.9 In respect of the Youth Olympic Games, any replacement player must have been included on the "long list" submitted to the IOC, FIH and Organising Committee of the Youth Olympic Games. - 3.10 In the event of withdrawal of one or more teams, the participation of reserve teams is: - to be approved by the FIH in the case of an invitation tournament; - the prerogative of the FIH in any other case.